House Plans & Forms

 Often when owners are ready to sell their homes, they discover that changes or additions made to their properties in the past do not meet SIA covenants.
 A property may also not be in compliance in regards to setbacks, prior construction, or other issues.
 In such cases, the HOA has the obligation to the buyer (or buyer’s lender) to identify such issues.

 SIA charges nonmembers $150 to process an estoppel, and requests can be made using the email form on the Contact Us Page or directed to [email protected] .
-There is no fee if the applicant is a current member and was a member for the previous fiscal year, or if the member moved into Siesta Isles during the current fiscal year and joined the association; all other estoppel applications will carry the standard estoppel fee of $150.
+There is no fee if the applicant is a current member and was a member for the previous fiscal year, or if the member moved into Siesta Isles during the current fiscal year and joined the association; all other estoppel applications will carry the standard estoppel fee.

-For setback encroachments that existed prior to the current owner’s purchase of the property, the homeowner should contact the SIA House Plans Chair via [email protected] to request a variance using the Application for Variance for Existing Non-Compliant Setbacks
+For setback encroachments that existed prior to the current owner’s purchase of the property, the homeowner should contact the SIA House Plans Chair via [email protected] to request a variance using the Application for Variance for Existing Non-Compliant Setbacks.

 File Uploaded